Antisemitism in the Arab world

-Antisemitism (prejudice against and hatred of Jews) has increased greatly in the Arab world since the beginning of the 20th century, for several reasons: the dissolution and breakdown of the Ottoman Empire and traditional Islamic society; European influence, brought about by Western imperialism and Arab Christians; Nazi propaganda and relations between Nazi Germany and the Arab world; resentment over Zionism and the experience of the Nakba; the rise of Arab nationalism; and the widespread proliferation of anti-Jewish and anti-Zionist conspiracy theories.
+Antisemitism—prejudice against and hatred of Jews—has increased greatly in the Arab world since the beginning of the 20th century, with a variety of proposed explanations: the dissolution and breakdown of the Ottoman Empire and traditional Islamic society; European influence, brought about by Western imperialism and Arab Christians; Nazi propaganda and relations between Nazi Germany and the Arab world; resentment over Zionism and the experience of the Nakba; the rise of Arab nationalism; Quranic passages justifying hostile beliefs and treatment of Jews; and the widespread proliferation of anti-Jewish and anti-Zionist conspiracy theories.

-Traditionally, Jews in the Muslim world were considered to be People of the Book and were subjected to dhimmi status.
+Traditionally, Jews in the Muslim world were considered People of the Book (أهل الكتاب) and were subjected to dhimmi (ذِمِّيّ; ד׳ימי) status vis-à-vis the Quranic text itself, the Hadith, the Pact of Umar, and later works of Sharia.
 They were afforded relative security against persecution, provided they did not contest the varying inferior social and legal status imposed on them under Islamic rule.

-While there were occasional antisemitic incidents before the 20th century, the tensions surrounding Zionism and the intercommunal conflicts in Mandatory Palestine led to growing antisemitism in the Arab world.
-During the 1930s and the 1940s several Jewish communities in the Arab world suffered from pogroms.
-The status of Jews in Arab countries deteriorated further at the onset of the Arab–Israeli conflict, and following the 1948 Arab–Israeli War, the forced expulsion of Palestinian Arabs, and the creation of the State of Israel.
+While there were antisemitic incidents committed by Muslims before the 20th century, tensions surrounding Zionism and the escalating intercommunal conflict in Mandatory Palestine led to growing antisemitism in the Arab world.
+During the 1930s and the 1940s several Jewish communities in the Arab world suffered from pogroms, such as the Farhud.
+The status of Jews in Arab countries deteriorated further at the onset of the Arab–Israeli conflict, which began with the 1948 Arab–Israeli War, the forced expulsion of Palestinian Arabs, and the creation of the State of Israel.
 Israeli victories during the wars of 1956 and 1967 further increased tensions between Israel and its opponents—primarily Egypt, Syria, and Iraq.
-However, by the mid-1970s the vast majority of Jews had left Arab and Muslim countries, moving primarily to Israel, France, and the United States.
+However, by the mid-1970s, a mass Jewish exodus from Arab and Muslim countries had occurred, with expelled Jews moving primarily to Israel, France, and the United States.
 The reason for the exodus is considered to be primarily due to prolonged violence against Jews.